Jonathan Marchessault: Columbus Blue Jackets (2012–2013)

-Tampa Bay Lightning
+Tampa Bay Lightning (2014–2016)

 On April 11, 2015, the Lightning called Marchessault up from the AHL's Syracuse Crunch to replace an ill Jonathan Drouin in the final game of the regular season.
 Upon his call-up to the NHL, Marchessault had played in 64 games with Syracuse, leading the team with 41 assists and 64 points.
 He was also second on the team in goals (23) and tied for second in power play goals (6).
 On April 11, he scored his first career NHL goal and point in a Tampa Bay's 3–2 shootout victory over the visiting Boston Bruins; he was also named the game's first star by the attending media.
 The next day, on April 12, the Lightning reassigned Marchessault to Syracuse to join them for the remainder of the regular season and the playoffs.
-After the Crunch were eliminated from the AHL playoffs, Marchessault was recalled to practice with the team as one of the "Black Aces," an extra player to fill in for possible injuries on the roster.
-As a result of Ryan Callahan's emergency appendectomy, Marchessault made his Stanley Cup playoff debut in a 4–1 Lightning win over the Montreal Canadiens, eliminating the latter from the playoffs.
+After the Crunch were eliminated from the 2015 AHL playoffs, Marchessault was recalled to practice with the team as one of the "Black Aces," an extra player to fill in for possible injuries on the roster.
+As a result of Ryan Callahan's emergency appendectomy, Marchessault made his Stanley Cup playoff debut in a 4–1 Lightning's win over the Montreal Canadiens, eliminating the latter from the playoffs.

-On June 28, 2015, the Lightning re-signed Marchessault to a one-year, two way contract.
-Marchessault appeared in two Stanley Cup Playoff games with the Lightning.
-He also appeared in two games during the regular season, recording one goal.
+On June 28, 2015, the Lightning re-signed Marchessault to a one-year, two-way contract.
+Marchessault appeared in two Stanley Cup playoffs games with the Lightning.
+He also appeared in two games during the 2014–15 regular season, recording one goal.
 This was his first career goal, which was scored on April 11, 2015.
 In addition, Marchessault played in 68 AHL games with the Syracuse Crunch, ranking sixth in the league in assists (43).

-Florida Panthers
+Florida Panthers (2016–2017)

 After three seasons within the Lightning organization, Marchessault left as a free agent and signed a two-year, one-way contract with the Florida Panthers on July 1, 2016.
-In the 2016–17 season, Marchessault got off to a quick start offensively with the Panthers, and enjoyed a breakout season.
+In the 2016–17 season, Marchessault got off to a quick start offensively with the Panthers, and enjoyed a break-out season.
 In becoming one of the best value signings from the previous summer, Marchessault in his first full NHL season led the Panthers with 30 goals in recording 51 points in 75 games.
-He was the first Panther to reach 30 goals since David Booth in 2009.
+He was the first Panthers player to reach 30 goals since David Booth in 2008–09.